Meray Humnasheen: Plot

-There, she becomes friends with Biya, and meets Dr. Hadi Sheharyar and his cousin and fiance Aima.
+There, she becomes friends with Biya, and meets Dr. Hadi Sheharyar and his cousin and fiancé Aima.
 Hadi starts to fall in love with Khajistah, which angers Aima.
 Hadi's father Sheharyar and his wife Sabika force Hadi's younger brother, Hasan to become a doctor too but Hasan is also an arrogant person because he grew up without his parents.
 Aima starts to hate Khajistah because Hadi had started to like her, so she gets Hasan's help to find many ways to bring Khajistah down.

 Then, the whole hospital goes on a field trip to Khajistah's home.
 But, after Darakhzai sees her helping other men, Darakhzai stops Khajistah and takes her away, angering Hadi.
 When Khajistah returns to the hospital along with everyone else, Darakhzai starts to miss Khajistah, while she is abroad, so that makes him change into a good person and decides to make a hospital in his area in Khajistah's name.

 Darakhzai has a feud with Behram Khan, who is the relative of Amroz's wife Shanzay, because after Khajistah's father was murdered by Behram Khan's henchmen, Amroz started to hate Shanzay for this.
 Five years later, before Khajistah's convocation, Aima and Hasan then frame Khajistah for doing drugs, but they tell the warden beforehand, so that Khajistah can be seen with the drugs.
 Hadi then figures out that the warden knows everything.
 At Khajistah's convocation, she gives a speech about how people from small villages are bullied and harassed in the city, and she leaves in sadness.

 Khajistah finds the number that called the warden, and when she gives it to Hadi, he finds out that he gave his phone to Hasan the day that Khajistah got framed for the drugs, and he finds out that Hasan planned this.
 He goes home, and yells at Hasan, and thinks that his parents were also involved.
 Aima then tells Hasan not to tell everyone that she was involved too, but he does take her name and reveals her whole planning to the family, which makes everyone mad at Aima.

 At Khajistah's home, everyone starts preparing for her and Darakhzai's wedding, and she realizes how much Darakhzai has changed.
 Amroz starts to like Shanzay again and he forgives her.
 Behram Khan then enters and reveals that he was the one who murdered Khajistah's father.
 Amroz decides to forgive him, since it's Khajistah's wedding day.
 Then, Sanobar, the servant of Khajistah's family, finds poison to give to Khajistah because Sanobar likes Darakhzai.
 So she puts the poison on kalakand, since Khajistah likes kalakand, but Darakhzai decides to eat the poisoned kalakand instead.
 While Darakhzai is dancing, he has a pain in his chest and collapses to the floor, and then Darakhzai dies, on the spot.